Gesthispania/sdk-php/README.md

 In order to execute a payment, you will need to create a `NimbleApi` instance with payment and client information and use the `SendPaymentClient` method in the class `Payments` to send the payment

 ### Payment’s information
-A "`payment`" term refers to an object that contains all the data needed in order to execute a payment.
+A `payment` term refers to an object that contains all the data needed in order to execute a payment.
 This object is an array that must be filled with the following parameters:

-- "`amount`": it refers to the amount that has to be paid in cents avoiding the decimal digits.
+- `amount`: it refers to the amount that has to be paid in cents avoiding the decimal digits.
 The real amount has to be multiplied by 100.
-- "`currency`": it refers to the payment currency.
+- `currency`: it refers to the payment currency.
 It follows the currency ISO 4217 code
-- "`customerData`": it refers to the merchant's sale identification.
+- `customerData`: it refers to the merchant's sale identification.
 Example: The Prestashop`s order id.
-- "`paymentSuccessUrl`": it refers to the callback URL to be redirected when the payment finishes successfully.
+- `paymentSuccessUrl`: it refers to the callback URL to be redirected when the payment finishes successfully.
-- "`paymentErrorUrl`": it refers to the callback URL to be redirected when the payment finishes with an error.
+- `paymentErrorUrl`: it refers to the callback URL to be redirected when the payment finishes with an error.

 ```php
 require_once './nimble-sdk/lib/Nimble/base/NimbleAPI.php';